symentis/BlackNest/README.md

   // Assert: check the spec
   try subject.0 == expect.0
-    => "first entry should be the same" try subject.1 == expect.1
+    => "First entry should still be the same" try subject.1 == expect.1
-    => "second entry should be duplicate"
+    => "Second entry should be double the first"

   return subject
 }